 Miyara Dunchi is a preserved samurai style residence, built by a local nobleman in 1819.
 Similar residences on Okinawa Honto were mostly destroyed in the war, making Miyara Dunchi a rare surviving example.
 It is not possible to enter the house, but you can walk around the outside of the house and visit its small garden.

 A rental car is the recommended means of transportation to get around Ishigaki Island.
 All major Japanese rental car companies have outlets on the island.
-Most of the island's attractions are within a 30 to 45 minute drive of Ishigaki City, except for the northernmost peninsula, the tip of which is about 35 kilometers from the city center.
+Most of the island's attractions are within a 30-45 minute drive of Ishigaki City, except for the northernmost peninsula, the tip of which is about 35 kilometers from the city center.

-Buses operate every 15 minutes between the airport and the bus terminal in central Ishigaki (35-50 minutes, 540 yen one way), but connections to other places on the island are very infrequent.
-Among them, the Kabira Line connects central Ishigaki with Kabira Bay once every 1-3 hours (45 minutes, 720 yen one way), while the even less frequent Yonehara Line connects central Ishigaki and the airport via Yonehara Beach with Kabira Bay.
+Bus connections to other places on the island are much less frequent.
+Among them, the Kabira Line connects central Ishigaki with Kabira Bay once every 1-3 hours (45 minutes, 730 yen one way), while the even less frequent Yonehara Line connects central Ishigaki and the airport via Yonehara Beach with Kabira Bay.
 A 1-day pass for all bus lines is available for 1000 yen, while a 5-day pass costs 2000 yen.